margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for the good heart of peope
 * Grateful for the memories of running in DC
 * Grateful that Washington, DC represents the entire country
-* Grateufl for newness of energy every day
+* Grateful for newness of energy every day
 * Grateful for new channels of thought
 * Grateful for all the people at Milestones
 * Grateful for Christianity in rural VA and WV